 Being on medication is tough.
-Apart from the cost, it’s easy to forget what to take and the time that it should be taken.
-And for people who are taking more than a couple of medications, it can be a massive undertaking.
+Apart from the cost, it’s easy to forget what to take, and the time it should be taken.
+And for people who are taking more than a couple of medications.
 The good news is that MyTherapy has created an app called Medication Reminder and Pill Tracker.

 The application can help users stay on top of everything, from the medication schedule to weight.
 As simple as it might sound, the app can go a long way in helping you follow the recommendations of your doctor.

 Millions of children and adults suffer from speech disabilities around the world.
 The developers of the Voiceitt app aim to address this issue and help people speak freely and naturally.

 While it has yet to be released, it’s an app worth looking into due to all its beneficial features.